Soergel bimodules for universal Coxeter groups: Introduction

-In \cite{EWGR4SB} the first author and Williamson generalize the situation.
-They define a diagrammatic category $\DC$ depending on a \emph{realization}, which is roughly the data of $(W,S,V,\Bbbk)$ together with a choice of simple roots and coroots (although $\Bbbk$ can be any commutative ring).
+In \cite{EWGR4SB} one defines a diagrammatic category $\DC$ depending on a \emph{realization}, which is roughly the data of $(W,S,V,\Bbbk)$ together with a choice of simple roots and coroots (although $\Bbbk$ can be any commutative ring).
 There is an equivalence $\DC \cong \BC$ of monoidal categories when the latter is ``well behaved", i.e. when \eqref{eq:catfn} gives an isomorphism and the indecomposable objects are parametrized by $W$.
 Under some minimal assumptions, $\DC$ is well behaved in this sense even when $\BC$ is not (such as when the representation is not reflection vector faithful), justifying the statement that $\DC$ is the appropriate replacement for $\BC$.
 We still denote the indecomposable objects of $\DC$ by $B_w$ for $w \in W$.

-\begin{question} Given a realization over a complete local ring $\Bbbk$ where $[\DC] \cong \HB(W)$, for which $w \in W$ will it be the case that $[B_w] = b_w$? \end{question}
+\begin{question} Given a realization over a complete local ring $\Bbbk$ where $[\DC] \cong \HB(W)$, for which $w \in W$ will it be the case that $\mathrm{ch}[B_w] = b_w$? \end{question}

-When $W$ is crystallographic and the realization is rootic in finite characteristic, $\DC$ agrees with the category of \emph{parity sheaves} \cite{JMW}, the appropriate finite characteristic analog of perverse sheaves, whose multiplicities are encoded by the $p$-KL polynomials.
-Therefore, Question \ref{q3} is equivalent to Question \ref{q1} in this case.
-For other realizations and other Coxeter groups, it is not just the characteristic of $\Bbbk$ which is important, but specific features of the realization itself can affect the behavior of $\DC$.
+This is the most general alternative to Question \ref{q1}, and it depends on the realization itself, not just on the characteristic of $\Bbbk$.
+When $W$ is crystallographic and the realization is rootic in finite characteristic, $\DC$ agrees with the category of parity sheaves \cite{JMW} on the flag variety.
+Parity sheaves are a finite characteristic analog of perverse sheaves\footnote{Perverse sheaves do exist in finite characteristic, but like Soergel bimodules for non-reflection-faithful representations, they do not possess the desired categorification-related properties.
+Parity sheaves do.}, whose multiplicities were originally called $p$-KL polynomials.
+Therefore, Question \ref{q1} is a special case of Question \ref{q3}.